NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 Most events don't directly control some functionality, the events rather trigger semaphores or flags in the interrupt or timer callback routines.
 The control changes take place in the `loop()` function, based on the flag settings.

+The interrupt service routines are very small, only setting the flags, hence it returns quickly after servicing the interrupt.

 ## MQTT

 The purpose with this ESP8266 device and PIRs is to raise an alarm via MQTT.
-The alarm is serviced elsewhere by another controller that subscribes to the alarm MQTT messages.
+The alarm events are escalated to an OpenHab system by another controller (the Raspberry Pi) that subscribes to the alarm MQTT messages.
+The MQTT broker/server also runs on the same Raspberry Pi.

 The ESP8266 uses the PubSubClient library, originally developed for the Arduino, then ported to the ESP8266.
 Install the PubSubClient from http://platformio.org/#!/lib.
 Download the tar file and untar into this project's lib folder (follow the platformio conventions).

-The MQTT broker/server runs on a Raspberry Pi, which also handles the alarm events in a larger OpenHab system.

 The messages are transmitted on the `alarmW/` topic and messages can be displayed any PC on the network by the Mosquitto client subscription command:

     mosquitto_sub -v -d -t "alarmW/+

+The LED can also be switched on from OpenHab, via MQTT commands to which this ESP8266 subscribes.

+On startup the EPS transmitts a message with payload `Hello World` on topic `alarmW/mqtttest`.

+The alarm heartbeat is transmitting a `1`  on the topic  `alarmW/alive` at regular intervals.
+If the OpenHab Raspberry Pi does not receive the regular heartbeats it means that the alarm is down and needs attention.

+Motion on any of the PIR sensors results in a MQTT message `1` on or more of the topics `alarmW/movement/PIR0`, `alarmW/movement/PIR1`, or `alarmW/movement/PIR2`, as appropriate.

+The ESP MQTT client subscribes to the topic `alarmW/control/LEDCtlOn` and of the first character of the payload is a character `1` the LED will be switched on.
+`

 ## Wireless